koushik-bug/AL-MCCI/README.md

 ### Setup of Input File
 In the input file, argumanent are given in  "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword.

-n the input file, argumanent are given in  "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword.

 ```
 ***startSetup***         # First line of input setup file
 model,HB                 # Hamiltonian model, HB for Hisenberg Hamiltonian model